-The toddler years (1-4 years) are a time of rapid change.
+The toddler years (1-3 years) are a time of rapid change.
 After your child's first birthday he or she may:

-- Show some food preferences this might be for different textures, tastes and colours - Like to feed himself or herself and be more independent. - Show sudden changes in likes and dislikes. - Refuse to try new foods this usually decreases as toddlers approach school age.
-Try these ten steps for a healthy balance.
+- Show some food preferences this might be for different textures, tastes and colours. - Like to feed himself or herself and be more independent. - Show sudden changes in likes and dislikes. - Refuse to try new foods this usually decreases as toddlers approach school age.